NagarajSundaramahalingam/mean_median_skew/README.md

         Mean_Median.ipynb - Colab file
         mean_median.py - python file

-        Based on the file you execute, you have to set the path variable in ipynb or py to point the data files.
+        Based on the file you execute, you have to set the path variable in ipynb or py file to point the data files.